sedj601/IkonliIconBrowser/README.md

 # IkonliIconBrowser
- Browse or search Iknoli Icons
+ Browse or search Ikonli Icons
+ Infomation about Ikonli icons can be found at https://kordamp.org/ikonli/.

 # Java/JavaFx Version
  Java 23+